 CANADIAN SCHOOLS

 A study permit must be issued by the Canadian government.
-To get a study permit, you must present to the government a letter of acceptance from a Designated Learning Institution (all MPOWER supported schools are DLIs); show that you have enough funds to support your first year of tuition, living expenses, and return transportation; and present additional documentation as required.
+To get a study permit, the government requires you to submit a letter of acceptance from a Designated Learning Institution (all MPOWER supported schools are DLIs); show that you have enough funds to support your first year of tuition, living expenses, and return transportation; and present additional documentation as required.

 You can apply for a study permit, or learn more about the application requirements, on the Canadian government's website.